mercure-imaging/mercure/docs/dashboards.rst

 Router Health
 -------------

-The health of the mercure router can be monitored using Graphite for data collection and Grafana for dashboard creation and alerting.
-Shown below is an exemplary dashboard that we are using to monitor our router, which combines data provided by the collectd service running on the server, by the collectd service running on a different server (for measuring the ping response), and directly by the different mercure services.
+The health of a mercure server can be monitored using Graphite for data collection and Grafana for dashboard creation and alerting.
+Shown below is an exemplary dashboard that we are using to monitor our server, which combines data provided by the collectd service running on the server, by the collectd service running on a different server (for measuring the ping response), and directly by the different mercure services.

 The diagram shown in the top-left utilizes the data transmitted by the mercure services during each run.
 If one of the colored blocks disappears for a longer period of time, it indicates that the process might be hanging.
 Useful are also the other diagrams in the top row, showing pending files and series in the incoming folder as reported by the router module, which can indicate if the server is not able to keep up with the load created by the scanners.